-When you submit a Bid, you will receive a warning message if you do not meet the minimum decrement - this message will notify you of the minimum decrement that has been set.
-If this occurs, you must return to your drafted bid and lower it by the required minimum decrement (which is set by the Buyer).
+When you submit a Bid, you will receive a Warning Message if you do not meet the Minimum Decrement - this message will notify you of the Minimum Decrement that has been set.
+If this occurs, you must return to your drafted Bid and lower it by the required Minimum Decrement (which is set by the Sourcing Manager).

 When will I get my invitation?

-You will receive an invitation via email as soon as the Buyer publishes the Auction in Scout.
+You will receive an invitation via email as soon as the Sourcing Manager creates the Auction in Scout.

-The Buyer has two options when creating Auctions which impact when and how you will be able to access the Auction:
+The Sourcing Manager has two options when creating Auctions which impact when and how you will be able to access the auction:

-- Advance Notice - The Buyer may decide to build the Auction and set a start time in the future.
+- Advance Notice - The Sourcing Manager may decide to build the Auction and set a start time at a specified day/time in the future.
 In this case, you will receive your invitations before the Auction begins.
 We recommend using the time before the Auction to create your Scout account and familiarize yourself with the tool by reading any Auction Notes provided and submitting a pre-bid.

-- Automatic Start - Alternatively, the Buyer may decide to start an Auction automatically.
-You will receive your invitation as soon as the Auction is published by the Buyer, and will be able to create your Scout account and start submitting Bids right away.
+- Automatic Start - Alternatively, the Sourcing Manager may decide to start an Auction automatically.
+You will receive your invitation as soon as the Auction is published by the Sourcing Team, and will be able to create your Scout account and start submitting Bids right away.

 Can I invite team members?

-Before the Auction begins, the Buyer determines the expected duration of the Auction.
-However, the Buyer can also configure time extensions for the Auction, which may extend the Auction indefinitely (please see Auction Rules section above for additional details).
+Before the Auction begins, the Sourcing Manager determines the expected duration of the Auction.
+However, the Sourcing Manager can also configure time extensions for the Auction, which may extend the Auction indefinitely (please see Auction Rules section above for additional details).

-You can always see how much time is left in the Auction by checking the timer in the right hand corner of your page at the top of your screen:
+You can always see how much time is left in the Auction by checking the timer on your Action Bar at the top of the screen:

 Is the Auction happening in real time?

-Yes, the Auction is happening in real time and you will automatically be notified if you have been passed by another supplier.
+Yes, every 30 seconds your Bid will be refreshed, and you will be automatically notified if you have been passed by another Supplier.